Digestive Enzyme Blends (DigeZyme® and similar)

 Frequently asked questions about Digestive Enzyme Blends (DigeZyme® and similar)

-What is the recommended dosage of Digestive Enzyme Blends (DigeZyme® and similar)?
+What is the recommended dosage of Digestive Enzyme Blends?

-Reported potential side effects may include: Generally very well tolerated; enzyme supplements have extensive food use history Very rare allergic reactions in individuals with mold/fungal allergies (Aspergillus-derived enzymes) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Digestive Enzyme Blends is well tolerated at studied doses.
+Reported effects can include: Generally very well tolerated; enzyme supplements have extensive food use history Very rare allergic reactions in individuals with mold/fungal allergies (Aspergillus-derived enzymes) It may also interact with some medications.
+Digestive Enzyme Blends is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Does Digestive Enzyme Blends (DigeZyme® and similar) interact with medications?
+Does Digestive Enzyme Blends interact with any medications?

-Known drug interactions may include: Anticoagulants (warfarin) — proteases may theoretically affect drug metabolism; monitor at very high enzyme doses Blood sugar medications — amylase activity reduces starch digestion rate; may mildly affect postprandial glucose; monitor in diabetics on tight glycemic control Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Anticoagulants (warfarin) — proteases may theoretically affect drug metabolism; monitor at very high enzyme doses Blood sugar medications — amylase activity reduces starch digestion rate; may mildly affect postprandial glucose; monitor in diabetics on tight glycemic control If you take prescription medication, check with a pharmacist or doctor before using it.